r59q/Curated-list-android-apps/README.md

 - Caves - Turn-based dungeon rogue-like with a great artstyle.
 It has no popup ads, but a banner ad while in your inventory.
 By no means a deal-breaker
 ## Paid games

 - Dead Cells - A platforming rogue-like loved by many.
+Initially developed for PC, but well-ported to mobile with no compromises.
 - Mini Metro - Subway system design simulator